rickosborne/cascades/md/31-5-5-the-importance-of.md

 "I need to chat with Mr. Dearborn,"
 I said to her, escorting him past to the forward exit.
 "Can you make sure we're not disturbed?"

 It meant the First Class passengers just waking up would have to use the Coach lavatories.
 Pamela frowned, but I kept walking and didn't give her the opportunity to object.

 Dearborn spun on his heel as we approached the exit, leaning in to intimidate me.
-In my heels I was just as tall as him, if not quite as wide.
+I was almost as tall as him, if not quite as wide.
 I didn't flinch.

 "What the—"